 other actions consistent with school values that are intended to support the student, parent and school relationship, engagement, and participation in the school community.

-In some circumstances, Example School may also ask you to attend a meeting with an independent third party, or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.
+In some circumstances, Coimadai Primary School may also ask you to attend a meeting with an independent third party, or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.

 Escalation

-If you are not satisfied that your complaint has been resolved by the school, or if your complaint is about the Principal and you do not want to raise it directly with them, then the complaint should be referred to the [insert Region name] by contacting [insert email/number].
+If you are not satisfied that your complaint has been resolved by the school, or if your complaint is about the Principal and you do not want to raise it directly with them, then the complaint should be referred to the South Western Region by contacting them on 1800126 126.

-Example School may also refer a complaint to [insert Region name] if we believe that we have done all we can to address the complaint.
+Coimadai Primary School may also refer a complaint to The South Western Education Department Region if we believe that we have done all we can to address the complaint.

 For more information about the Department’s parent complaints process, including the role of the Regional Office, please see: Raise a complaint or concern about your school.

+Record keeping and other requirements

+To meet Department and legal requirements, our school must keep written records of:

+Serious, substantial or unusual complaints

+Complaints relating to the Child Information Sharing Scheme and Family Violence Information Sharing Scheme, to meet regulatory requirements - refer to Child and Family Violence Information Sharing Schemes for further information

+Our school also follows Department policy to ensure that record-keeping, reporting, privacy and employment law obligations are met when responding to complaints or concerns.

 COMMUNICATION

-[Under the VRQA’s Guidelines to the Minimum Standards for School Registration, schools are required to have evidence of how they communicate this policy to staff, students, parents, guardians and the school community.
-One way of producing this evidence is to include this Communication section in the policy.
-An alternative or additional method is to list all your school’s policies in a spreadsheet and outline the communication method your school uses next to each policy.
-You can adapt our consolidated spreadsheet of all policies for this purpose – refer to Communicating our Policies.

-Under Ministerial Order 1359 - implementation of the Child Safe Standards in schools, the Complaints policy must be made publicly available.
-It is important to give careful consideration as to any other methods of ensuring your school community are aware of and understand the requirements and processes under this policy.]

-This policy will be communicated to our school community in the following ways: [please delete the options below in yellow if you do not intend to use these methods.
-Note that the first two methods are mandatory]:

-Available publicly on school website
+This policy will be communicated to our school community in the following ways: Available publicly on school website

 Included in staff induction processes